 Do I really need to pay NYC parking tickets after I go home to another state?

 The short answer is yes.
 You are liable for citations issued anywhere.
 If you receive a ticket while driving out of state, you will need to pay off the parking ticket fee using that state’s website, or through other accepted channels.
-If you want to appeal the ticket in court, you may need to attend court in the jurisdiction that you received your citation.
-It may be more difficult to contest a ticket received out-of-state as well, so keep that in mind.
+Luckily, you can dispute a NY parking ticket remotely with DoNotPay.

 Can I get out of a ticket if I was sitting behind the wheel of the car?

 You can get a parking ticket whether you’re sitting in or next to your car.
 Being in your vehicle isn’t relevant to the legality of parking.
-Not many people get parking tickets while they’re in a car.
+Not many people get parking tickets while they’re in their car.
 However, you should be conscious of where you stop your vehicle while answering a quick phone call or text on the way to your destination.

 Read more about this issue in this Quora conversation.